xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2025-11-25-spiced-morrocan-pumpkin-gay-vegan-woke-soup.md

 thumbnail: /images/IMG_3196.jpg
 ---

-the first recipe post on **xxiwriterecipesnotlovelettersxx**. you know it and you love it
+the best recipe post on **xxiwriterecipesnotlovelettersxx**. my favourite food this will never be changed

 ### Ingredients
 - olive oil